Acacia imbricata: Description

-Taxonomy
+Taxonomy and naming

-The species was first formally described in 1858 by Victorian Government Botanist Ferdinand von Mueller in Fragmenta Phytographiae Australiae.
-His description was based on plant material collected from Tumby Bay.
+This species was first formally described in 1858 by Victorian Government Botanist Ferdinand von Mueller in Fragmenta Phytographiae Australiae.
+His description was based on plant material collected at Tumby Bay.
+The specific epithet (imbricata) means 'overlapping'.

 Distribution

 The species has a limited distribution and is located in the south east of the Eyre Peninsula from around the Yeelanna–Ungarra road in the north down to around Koppio and Warunda in the south where it is usually a part of open woodland or forest or scrubland communities growing in sandy soils.